senacor/InnoLabFacebookMessengerCodeCamp/Code_Camp/01_build_hello_world_chatbot/README.md

 ~~Run `claudia update --configure-fb-bot`~~ Unfortunately the claudia-bot-builder version 4.5.0 does not work with Facebook API version 3.3.
 There is a PR pending fixing this: https://github.com/claudiajs/claudia-bot-builder/pull/133

-Navigate to your [API Gateway at the AWS Web Console](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/apis) --> "Stufen" --> "latest" --> "Stufenvariablen" and set a variable called `facebookVerifyToken` with any secret value.
+Until its claudia.js is fixed you need to do the following manuelly: Navigate to your [API Gateway at the AWS Web Console](https://eu-central-1.console.aws.amazon.com/apigateway/home?region=eu-central-1#/apis) --> "Stufen" --> "latest" --> "Stufenvariablen" and set a variable called `facebookVerifyToken` with any secret value.
 We are going to use that secret later.

 ![](images/api_vars.png)